Architects: Ecostudio Architects

 Photographs: Anny Leiva

-Triangulo [Spanish for Triangle], as the name states, is based on three line geometry.
+From the architect.
+Triangulo , as the name states, is based on three line geometry.
 Each line has different length and the two largest sides delimit the property and point to steep slopes and abundant natural richness.
 The sharpest angle points emphatically to the West coast of Ostional, Guanacaste.

 The project’s shaping consists of a volumetric set that mixes and contrasts filled and empty spaces, horizontal and vertical, marked by a surrounding main solid element that fades away until it visually merges with the natural context.
 In the same way the entrance is marked by an impressing grey volume that with elegance and sobriety anticipates the access to an open and transparent space.
 Upon crossing the threshold, spaciousness is expressed by double heights that end on a skylight, which illuminates simply the water running.

 Rooms, circulations and nature are joined within a concept of lightness and transparency through the absence of solid elements while the staircase emerges extremely light drawing on a single stroke the merging of the levels.
 It erects as a sculpture element in the social area.